retog/gradino2/readme.txt

 Now access /blog on you host, e.g. http://localhost:8080/blog

+Styling the blog:
+The style can adapted either by overwriting a css or by creating a new renderlet, the second approach allows to create a different HTML representation for a given RDF resource.

+To overwrite a style you simply put a file at the respective path beneath src/main/resources/CLEREZZA-INF/web-resources, the bundle containing this resource must have a higher startlevel than the bundle providing the original file.

+The code contains an example of Renderlet changing the appearance of most resources, the class org.wymiwyg.gradino.html.ResourceRenderlet is an example of such a style, it's activation is commented out in the Activator class.

 About this project:

 The original intention was to write a minimalistic blog engine based on